 The bone marrow consists of Plasma cells, a type of blood cell that produces antibodies.
 Myeloma affects the plasma cells, thus producing antibodies that can’t fight infection and crowd the healthy blood cells.
 It can damage the bones, and hence it’s also called Multiple Myeloma.
 People suffering from this condition are mostly men over the age of 50.
 There are two systems for staging multiple myeloma: The Durie-salmon staging system and the Revised international staging system(RISS) 5.
 RISS is the system that is more recent, advanced and frequently used.
 This system measures Albumin levels, genetic changes, lactate dehydrogenase(LBH) and Beta-2 microglobulin (B2M) to know cancer and predicts how well the body responds to the treatment.

-- Stage 1– Albumin, LBH and B2M measure is somewhat normal.
+- Stage 1– Albumin, LBH and B2M measure is somewhat expected.
 If diagnosed, myeloma is treatable at this stage, but the symptoms don’t mainly show due to the nature of the disease.

 - Stage 2- The albumin level is low, and the LBH and B2M are normal or high.

-- Stage 3- The B2M and LDH levels are high, and the DNA of the cells start to change.
+- Stage 3- The B2M and LDH levels are high, and the DNA of the cells starts to change.
 Patients who are diagnosed at this stage live for about three years.

 These are some of the stages of blood cancer.